Heka (god): Beliefs

 The Old Kingdom Pyramid Texts depict Heka as a supernatural energy that the gods possess.
 The "cannibal pharaoh" must devour other gods to gain this magical power.
 Eventually, Heka was elevated to a deity in his own right, and a cult devoted to him developed.

+Creation myth

-By the time of the Coffin Texts, Heka is said to have been created at the beginning of time by the creator Atum.
-Later Heka is depicted as part of the tableau of the divine solar barge as a protector of Osiris capable of blinding crocodiles.
+Heka is said to have been created at the beginning of time by the creator Atum.
+According to the Egyptian cosmological belief their world was created through Heka.
+Heka was the primary force of life as a creative act according to the Egyptologist Ritner.
+Spell 648 of the Coffin Texts read:

+“His powers put fear into the gods who came into being after him, his myriad of spirits is within his mouth.
+It was Heka who came into being of himself, at seeing whom the gods rejoiced, and through the sweet savor of whom the gods live, who created the mountains and knit the firmament together.”

+General myths

+Heka is later depicted as part of the tableau of the divine solar barque and as a protector of Osiris in Duat capable of blinding crocodiles.

 Then, during the Ptolemaic dynasty, Heka's role was to proclaim the pharaoh's enthronement as a son of Isis, holding him in his arms.

-Heka also appears as part of a divine triad in Esna, capital of the Third Nome, where he is the son of ram-headed Khnum and a succession of goddesses.
-His mother was alternately said to be Nebetu'u (a form of Hathor), lion-headed Menhit, and the cow goddess Mehetweret, before settling on Neith, a war and mother goddess.
+Heka also appears as part of a divine triad in Esna, Ptolemaic and Roman capital of the Third Nome of the Thebaid of Upper Egypt, where he is the son of ram-headed Khnum and a succession of goddesses.
+His mother was alternately said to be Nebetu'u (a form of Hathor), lion-headed Menhit, and the cow goddess Mehet-Weret, before settling on Neith, a war and mother goddess.

-Other deities connected with the force of Heka include Hu, Sia, and Werethekau, whose name means "she who has great magic".
+Werethekau whose name means "she who has great magic" is also sometimes connected with the force of Heka.

-As Egyptologist Ogden Goelet (1994) explains, magic in The Egyptian Book of the Dead is problematic: The text uses various words corresponding to 'magic', for the Egyptians thought magic was a legitimate belief.
+As Egyptologist Ogden Goelet (1994) explains, magic in the Book of the Dead is problematic: The text uses various words corresponding to 'magic', for the Egyptians thought magic was a legitimate belief.
 As Goelet explains: